 Key points to remember regarding the maximum timeframe:

-1. Since the timeframe sets the limit for the number of credit hours a student may attempt and remain eligible to receive financial assistance, it is very important that the student plan class schedules carefully with his or her academic advisor and/ or the Student Services counseling staff.
-It is the responsibility of the student to register only for classes listed in his or her chosen major in the College catalog and for scheduling only the number of hours he or she is capable of completing.
-SOME STUDENTS WILL BE REQUIRED TO TAKE PROVISIONAL COURSES, WHICH WILL ALSO BE COUNTED AS HOURS ATTEMPTED.
+1. Since the timeframe sets the limit for the number of credit hours a student may attempt and remain eligible to receive financial assistance, it is very important that the student plan class schedules carefully with his or her academic advisor and/ or the Student Services advising staff.
+It is the responsibility of the student to register only for classes listed in his or her chosen Academic Program in the College catalog and for scheduling only the number of hours he or she is capable of completing.
+SOME STUDENTS WILL BE REQUIRED TO TAKE DEVELOPMENTAL COURSES, WHICH WILL ALSO BE COUNTED AS HOURS ATTEMPTED.
 Students are responsible for knowing the policy concerning the limitation on hours attempted for financial aid purposes.
 Registering for more courses than a student is capable of completing, having to withdraw from classes, registering for courses for which the student has already received credit, taking courses in error, etc. all impact the timeframe and could result in losing financial aid eligibility before completing a program of study.

 2. The timeframe is cumulative; therefore, by switching programs without completing the initial program, the student runs the risk of losing financial aid eligibility.

 3. The timeframe begins when the student first attends the College and continues until that student successfully completes a program of study regardless of the number of years that may elapse between enrollment periods.

 4. Only students who successfully complete a program of study will have attempted and completed credit hours from earning a degree, diploma, or certificate deducted from the maximum timeframe calculation for the next program of study.

 5. Students who take course work and are unclassified will have those hours attempted added to their timeframe if and when they enter a specific program of study.